Sivani-2/Nyayasethu---Hybrid-Legal-AI-System/README.md

-# CourtApp - AI Legal Platform
+# Nyayasethu - AI Legal Platform

 This platform integrates multiple AI services for legal assistance, including a multilingual RAG legal advisor (ADHIKAAR), a constitutional document Q&A summarizer, and a legal case predictor using machine learning.